usuiat/Zoomable/README.md

 Zoomable provides a simple Modifier extension function `Modifier.zoomable`.

-Here is a sample code.
+Here is the simplest sample code.
+You can make image zoomable by just adding one line code.

 ```Kotlin
 Image(